 The University Staff Plan is based on a compensation philosophy of using market information on salaries from similar jobs to determine employee pay ranges.
 Market-based pay ranges are used to determine University Staff base salaries.

-Market data includes salary data on pay rates of similar jobs, in relevant sectors (higher education, private, public, etc.) and in similar geographic markets, Virginia market data is primarily used.
-National and regional data are used for positions that are recruited nationally and regionally.
+- Market data includes salary data on pay rates of similar jobs, in relevant sectors (higher education, private, public, etc.), and in similar geographic markets (primarily Virginia)